donmccurdy/blog/_drafts/es6-generators-with-callbacks.md

 ### How do I use generators with callback-based libraries and older code?

-I ran into this problem while trying out [Koa](http://koajs.com) (web framework, generators everywhere) and [node-sqlite3](https://github.com/mapbox/node-sqlite3) (database bindings, with a cool side of callbacks).
-Some packages do come with generator support, but that's harder to find – and realistally less stable – for a while yet.
+I ran into this problem while trying out [Koa](http://koajs.com) (web framework, generators everywhere) and [node-sqlite3](https://github.com/mapbox/node-sqlite3) (database bindings with callbacks).
+Some NPM packages do come with generator support, but these are harder to find – and less likely to be stable – for a while yet.
+Let's take some older code relying on callbacks and wire it up with a generator.

-Let's take some older code depending on callbacks and hide it behind a generator.
-Here's a basic fetch-the-gizmos-from-the-database example:
+Here's a basic fetch-things-from-a-database example:

 ```javascript
 var db = new ArbitraryDB();